 Having sex when on chemotherapy

 I am having chemotherapy and am worried it may be harmful to my husband during sex.
 Do chemicals get passed on during intercourse, including oral sex and kissing?

-It is not known for sure whether or not there is a risk that chemotherapy drugs can be passed on through semen or secretions from the vagina.
+It is not known for sure whether or not chemotherapy drugs can be passed on through semen or secretions from the vagina.
 But it has been suggested that chemotherapy can get into vaginal fluids.
 Because of this doctors advise people to use a barrier method of contraception, such as condoms, femidoms or dental dams) during sex while having treatment.
 This applies to vaginal, anal or oral sex.

 Remember – it is important to avoid pregnancy when on chemotherapy because of the risk that these drugs could cause harm to a developing baby.
 Your doctor will tell you how long it is advisable to wait before trying to get pregnant after chemotherapy.